sommerc/spots_fwhm/README.md

 # fwhm_on_spots
 ## Full-width-half-maximum of 2D spots
-This jython-fiji macro computes the FWHM on bright spots on dark background by
-1) finding all maxima in an image (using fiji `find maxima`) and 2) iterating over all 2d peak location.
+This jython-fiji macro computes the FWHM on bright spots on dark background by, first, finding all maxima in an image (using fiji `find maxima`) and second, iterating over all 2d peak location.
 For each peak the horizontal and vertical line intensity profile is extracted and a general Gaussian function is fit.
 From that the standard deviation and goodness-of-fit is extracted.
 The standard deviation is converted